About this subject

 - Apply fundamental mathematical tools to model, analyse and design signals and systems in both time-domain and frequency-domain

-- Recognise the broad applicability of the mathematics of signals and systems theory, particularly within electrical engineering
+- Value the broad applicability of the mathematics of signals and systems theory, particularly within electrical engineering

-- Recognize the similarities and differences between the mathematical tools needed for dealing with continuous-time systems/signals versus their discrete-time counterparts
+- Articulate the similarities and differences between the mathematical tools needed for dealing with continuous-time systems/signals versus their discrete-time counterparts

 - Use MATLAB to study the behaviour of signals and systems as they arise in a variety of contexts.